thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 reliable, less ambiguous controls and helpful documentation.
 It's our goal as a team to listen to everyone and make decisions based upon what we hear from the community.

+The team will pursue to ruther the UI in the following aspects

+* Refactoring core connectivity and reliability components
+* Establish a more methodical QA and testing phase before releasing each version
+* Create a series of automated front and backend tests to reduce resurfacing bugs
+* Finish migration to ANT components complete with a style guide.
+* Further refine the navigation moving away from the sub-tab model.
+* Creating a more modular exchange experience and an easy way for exchanges to brand and configure their own

+In addition to that, all community feedback will be considered and groomed into issues where feasible.

 ## Bugs